 As a result of a sudden end, suspense is created at the very end of the novel, leaving the readers in such a state that they could not help but to ask, “What will happen next?”
-This type of end is common to the serially published novels which end at a dramatic or suspenseful moment.
-Cliffhanger plot device ensures readers will buy the next installment in order to read and find out what happens.
+This type of end is common to serially-published novels, which end at a dramatic or suspenseful moment.
+The cliffhanger plot device ensures readers will buy the next installment, in order to read and find out what happens.

 Cliffhanger Examples in Everyday Life

 Cliffhanger examples in television series are abundant.
 Episodes of TV series end during moments of high drama in order to ensure the following of viewers in the next episode.
-One famous example is the TV series “Lost” with cliffhangers in almost every episode.
-Commercial breaks compel writers to include a cliffhanger in the plot before each break to maintain suspense, and ensure viewership following the break.
+One famous example is the TV series Lost, which ended almost every episode with a cliffhanger.
+Commercial breaks compel writers to include a cliffhangers in the plot before each break to maintain suspense, and ensure viewership following the break.

 Examples of Cliffhanger in Literature